svewap/nnrestapi/Documentation/Requests/Index.rst

 Many Single Page Applications (SPA) and Progressive Web Apps (PWA) nowadays are programmed in JavaScript and use the JSON format to communicate between the frontend and backend.
-Typically the frontend app will want to do a number of thing:
+Typically, the frontend app will want to do a number of things:

 - Get data for an **existing entry** from the backend
 - **Create** or insert a new entry, e.g. add a new item to the to-do or shopping list